-Carretera Cancun – Tulum Km 51, Quintana Roo
+Carretera Cancun – Tulum Km 51, Quintana Roo,Mexico

-The rooms are similarly free of ostentation yet supremely comfortable, appointed with everything from handmade soaps and Mexican tile baths to hammocks on the terraces and Maroma's signature drapy caftans (in lieu of robes).
+The rooms are similarly free of ostentation yet supremely comfortable, appointed with everything from handmade soaps and Mexican tile baths to hammocks on the terraces and hotel's signature drapy caftans (in lieu of robes).
 Deluxe Ocean View, the next category above the basic Garden rooms, are worth the small step up in price, as you move from livable to near–palatial in scale.
 Sea views go for substantially more, and all the suites (there are several varieties) have them.
-The Sian Nah "spa suites," opened in 2006, are unique to the Riviera Maya: beautifully designed spaces with private pools, gym equipment, and pavilions for open–air massages and other treatments.
-The ultimate space here is a four-bedroom villa for large families or multi-generational travelers who want to stick together.
+The Sian Nah, opened in 2006, are unique to the Riviera Maya: beautifully designed spaces with private pools, gym equipment, and pavilions for open–air massages and other treatments.
 While Internet access is included in the rates, there's one thing you won't find in any of the rooms: television, so as not to distract from the natural surroundings.
 (If you're starved for moving pictures, you can watch movies in the "cultural palapa," a library lounge near the pool).

-The atmosphere of calm is enforced with a three–night minimum stay (five nights over weekends in high season), which keeps guest traffic low.
 At night, more than a thousand candles are lit around the property, creating a beautiful, serene glow.
-While you might be moved to play tennis or take a snorkel trip (an hour–long outing to the nearby reef is included in the rate), you will most likely spend the day sunning and the evening eating—the various restaurants.
+While you might be moved to play tennis or take a snorkel trip, you will most likely spend the day sunning and the evening eating—at the various restaurants.
 The casual beachfront El Restaurante serves up seafood and Mexican dishes from different regions, including those from the Yucatan Peninsula like cochinita pibil - roast suckling pig.
 More formal El Sol Tapas Bar and Restaurant is open only for dinner and serves "Mediterranean–style cuisine with a Pre–Hispanic Mexican twist," using a host of local ingredients and pouring from an extensive wine cellar.

-Review by Zora O'Neill, photos courtesy of Orient-Express Hotels
+Review by Zora O'Neill, photos courtesy of Belmond luxury hotels